HO-3 vs HO-5 Home Insurance: Which Policy Offers Better Coverage?

 • Own a newer home in a low-risk area (typically required by insurers)

-• Have high-value belongings — electronics, designer clothing, artwork, expensive furniture
+• Have high-value belongings such as electronics, designer clothing, artwork, or expensive furniture

 • Want the simplest, broadest protection available for your contents

-• Prefer peace of mind knowing unusual or unexpected losses are covered
+• Prefer peace of mind knowing unusual or unexpected losses (like accidental damage) are covered

-• Can afford the modest premium increase (often less than $10/month)
+• Can afford the modest premium increase (often less than $40 per month)

 Pincher's Pro Tip

-If you own a condo rather than a single-family home, neither HO-3 nor HO-5 applies — you'll want to look into an HO-6 policy instead.
-And if you own a manufactured or mobile home, specialized coverage like HO-7 is the appropriate choice.
+If you own a condo rather than a single-family home, neither HO-3 nor HO-5 applies.
+You'll want to look into an HO-6 condo policy instead.
+If you own a manufactured or mobile home, an HO-7 specialized policy is the appropriate choice.
+Renters should look at an HO-4 renters policy.

 Frequently Asked Questions